-Our Governance

-At the Regenda Group, good governance underpins all that we do to deliver the corporate plan of the organisation.
-Our governance embeds exemplary governance practices that are right sized and evolving to deliver streamined and appropriate assurance, strong strategic leadership, and the blue sky thinking that enables us to remain relevant to changing and emerging markets.
+Our Governance At the Regenda Group, good governance underpins all that we do to deliver the Corporate Plan.
+Our governance embeds exemplary practices that are right sized and evolving to deliver streamined and appropriate assurance, strong strategic leadership, and the blue sky thinking that enables us to remain relevant to changing and emerging markets.
 Any reference to Non-Executive Diretors in this manual also extends to Trustees of the Group's charitable organisations.

-Our Principles of Good Governance

-The principles we embed into all our Governance processes and practices are:

-- 1) Driving a positive climate through clarity, performing effectively in clearly defined functions and roles - 2) Taking informed and transparent decisions, managing risk and advised by expertise available from within and beyond the Group - 3) Deepening relationships between Executive Directors and Non Executive Directors to grow shared insights that drive collective buy-in - 4) Varying what and how we do Governance, recognising that one size doesn't fit all, whilst adding value in a cost effective and efficient manner - 5) Reflecting the values of the Regenda Group and demonstrate good governance through behaviours aligned with ambition - 6) Using talent to build a high performing board; developing the capacity and capability of the governing body fo be effective - 7) Focusing on the organisations purpose and on outcomes for service users and citizens

-Our Corporate Plan
+Our Principles of Good The principles we embed into all our Governance processes and practices are: 1) Driving a positive climate through clarity, performing effectively in clearly defined functions and roles Governance 2) Taking informed and transparent decisions, managing risk and advised by expertise available from within and beyond the Group 3) Deepening relationships between Executive Directors and Non Executive Directors to grow shared insights that drive collective buy-in 4) Varying what and how we do Governance, recognising that one size doesn't fit all, whilst adding value in a cost effective and efficient manner 5) Reflecting the values of the Regenda Groupand demonstrate good governance through behaviours aligned with ambition 6) Using talent to build a high performing Board; developing the capacity and capability of the governing body fo be effective 7) Focusing on the organisations purpose and on outcomes for service users and citizens Our Pillars The delivery of our Corporate Plan is underpinned by the seven pillars that drive the culture and objectives of our